EmmaLawlor/hangman/README.md

 ## Features

 ### Implemented Features
-- Start of game: On visiting the site, the user is greeted witha "Let's Play Hangman" message as well as an empty hangman image and the entire word represented by dashes, since the user has not yet made any guesses.
+- Start of game: On visiting the site, the user is greeted with a "Let's Play Hangman" message as well as an empty hangman image and the entire word represented by dashes, since the user has not yet made any guesses.
 The user is also prompted to guess a letter by asking for input "Choose a letter:"

 ![image](https://user-images.githubusercontent.com/84344402/135350017-8529ced5-17c1-4ebe-9009-3a3c2b53ef5d.png)

 - Input Validation: The user's chosen letter is checked against a number of conditions.
-  - If input is invalid, the user is alerted and promplted to choose again
+  - If input is invalid, the user is alerted and prompted to choose again

   ![image](https://user-images.githubusercontent.com/84344402/135350370-d13a8a78-d68c-4792-b08d-ee769673100d.png)#